Skip to main content

 • Months to first output.
 Even a great hire needs 2–3 months to understand your business before building anything useful.

-The Cost of an AI Agent Workforce
+What an AI Agent Workforce Looks Like Instead

 What you get for that investment